 Centers for Disease Control and Prevention (CDC).
 (2022, January 3).
 Radon and Your Health [Institutional].
 Centers for Disease Control and Prevention.
 Available here ..

-Ministry of Housing and Urban Development (Minvu).
+Ministry of Housing and Urbanism (Minvu).
 (2018).
-Sustainable building standards for housing in Chile, Volume I: health and well-being: Vol. I. Health and well-being. (second edition).
+Sustainable construction standards for housing in Chile, Volume I: health and wellness: Vol. I. Health and wellness. (second edition).
 Minvu.
-Available here.
+Available here..

 World Health Organization (WHO) (2021, February 2).
 Radon and health [Institutional].
 World Health Organization.
 Available here.